leosanbu/pyngSTar/README.md

 ### Contact:

 If you use it and it crashes, or you have an idea to improve it, i'd love to hear from you (leonor.sanchezbuso@bdi.ox.ac.uk).

+### Citation:

+Please, if you use this script for a publication, cite the original work by Walter Demczuk and colleagues https://doi.org/10.1128/JCM.00100-17 and a link to this github page!